-- 1. The condensate drains from the water heater's covered by this instruction have pH levels between 4.3 and 5.0.
+- 1. The condensate drains from the water heater's covered by this instruction have PH levels between 4.3 and 5.0.
 Install a commercially available neutralizing kit if required by local codes.
-Lower pH levels are acidic.
-Do not connect a metal condensate drain line, such as copper pipe, to the water heater for this reason. - The field installed condensate drain line must not be less than 1/2 inch PVC in size.
-The condensate line must slope to an open drain. - 3.
-Do not install an additional trap in the condensate drain piping.
+Lower PH levels are acidic.
+Do not connect a metal condensate drain line, such as copper pipe, to the water heater for this reason. - 2.
+The field installed condensate drain line must not be less than 1/2 inch PVC in size. - 3.
+THE EXHAUST ELBOW HAS A BUILT IN CONDENSATE TRAP.
+DO NOT INSTALL AN ADDITIONAL TRAP IN THE CONDENSATE DRAIN PIPING.
+DO NOT remove, modify or alter the factory condensate trap.